 Walmart has announced that it will cover 100 percent of the college tuition and book expenses for its associates starting August 16.
 This is in an effort to reduce student loan debts.
 Walmart, America’s largest private employer, will eliminate its $1-per-day fees for associates who enroll in the Live Better U education program.
 The company announced that approximately 1.5 million Walmart associates and their Sam’s Club subsidiary can learn new skills and get college degrees.

 Total Retail’s Take: First of all, we congratulate Walmart for this major financial investment in the futures of its associates.
 Walmart will invest nearly $1 billion in the next five-years for career development and training for its employees.
 The program will not only benefit the community, but it should also bring Walmart business benefits.
 Walmart has positioned itself to be an attractive employer in a competitive labor market by offering job opportunities for both its associate staff and job seekers.
+If you would like to develop you skills this IGCSE online economics tutor can give a hand with your studies.

 The retail industry has suffered from high turnover rates for many years.
 This problem was exacerbated by the COVID-19 pandemic.
 Walmart can save money on training and employee recruitment costs by investing in its employees’ education.
 This will help to build loyalty and create a more productive associate base that will ultimately improve the customer experience.
 In their quest to attract and retain high-quality workers, there are still significant stakes between Walmart, Target, Amazon.com and Walmart.
 Walmart might have gained an advantage in this competition with its latest announcement.